bauchdj/file-browser-web-app/README.md

 # HTML deliverable

 - **HTML pages** - Three HTML pages.
-File browsing (index.html), login, and about page.
-Shared files will still use index.html, however they will be limited to "Guest" permissions.
+File browsing (home.html), login, and about page.
+Shared files will still use home.html, however they will be limited to "Guest" permissions.
 The "Shared" button will take you to the root directory for guests.
-This will be handled by JavaScript.
+Trash button will take you to trash directory.
+Both buttons will be handled by JavaScript.
 - **Links** - The login page automatically links to the root directory.
 Password requires at least one letter and one number.
 - **Text** - File metadata and details placeholders.
 - **Images** - Header icon.
 File type icons placeholders.